dkdq/p3-vue/README.md

 # TGCProject3 - Vue2 Earphone App

 ## Intro
 This is a mobile responsive web app built with bootstrap 5 UI framework and consume the bluetooth earphone REST API from [TGC project 2](https://github.com/dkdq/p2-product-reviews-rest-api "https://github.com/dkdq/p2-product-reviews-rest-api").
 This app is designed to be multipurpose such as e-commerce and admin management system.
 It was created using HTML5, CSS3, JavaScript, Vue2.js, and hosted on Github.

 User are able to search, read, edit, delete the earphone post with login authentication (email and password).
-Although our server is built encryption system to hash all the users' password, please don't use any online banking related password.
+Although our server is built with password encryption system to hash all the users' password, please don't use any online banking related password.

 ## Context
 Bluetooth earphones are growing popular nowadays.
 Most people own at least one as their daily commuter companion to embrace themselves with their favorite music/drama/video/calls/etc or just to give themselves a peaceful noise reduced environment.